 - Nature Hero: Any hero belonging to the Lifebound faction.
 From Fair Folk to shamans and druids, they are surrounded by flowers, spirits, or wild animals.
 The Flavor Text of the Landtalker card in particular invites people to Ogo to experience 'free earth'.

 - Power of the Void: The Void faction.
 Most of them revolve around gaining power to kill monsters or banishing cards — the area designated for this is called 'The Void', after all.
+Some of their cards can actually reach into the Void and kill monsters that are already banished.

 - Reality Warper: Adayu; his cards have incredibly powerful effects, as you might expect.
 Realms Unraveled is about his concept/perception of reality getting... shaky from the stress of taking care of the realms and the pain of fighting so many Eldritch Abominations, causing the realms to blend into each other at points — it allowed them to cooperate in new, varied ways, though, explaining the multi-faction heroes as them doing precisely that.

 - Red Baron: Ubiquitous; it's one of the most common naming conventions for Hero cards besides having some sort of title or job description.
-There is Aaron The Godslayer, Dartha The Enternal, and Emri collects these like it's going out of style, having ones like 'One With The Void', 'Soulslayer', 'Demonsbane' and 'The Unmaker'.
+There is Aaron The Godslayer, Dartha The Eternal, and Emri collects these like it's going out of style, having ones like 'One With The Void', 'Soulslayer', 'Demonsbane' and 'The Unmaker'.

 - Sadistic Choice: Samael tried forcing one of these by means of an enchanted gate, knowing that only the Godslayer's beloved could break it, thus killing her.
 There was a little interference, though.